rafaelnajman/ignite-lab/README.md

 ## 💻 Project

-- Ignite-lab event made by RockeatSeat team
+- Ignite-lab event made by RocketSeat team
 - it is a website for hosting events/courses